-Prior to his appointment at Emory & Henry College, Jeremiah served as the music director and entertainment manager for three years at the Walnut Street Supper Club in Center City Philadelphia where he was instrumental in its development and inception.
+Prior to his appointment at Emory & Henry College, Jeremiah served as the Music Director and Entertainment Manager for three years at the Walnut Street Supper Club in center city Philadelphia where he was instrumental in its development and inception.
 He was the Founding Artistic Director of Philadelphia Music Theater Works where he successfully led the organization through a sold-out inaugural season and where he served as actor, director, producer and writer for various new musical initiatives.

 A sought after teacher and coach of vocal technique, song interpretation and performance, Jeremiah has maintained a studio in New York City and Philadelphia for over a decade where his clients have found success on Broadway, in film and on television, in opera houses and recording studios.
-He was the co-creator, with Broadway actress Sarah Bolt, and Faculty Coordinator at Get Real: The Broadway Training Center, an innovative educational platform that offered elite online and on site training for aspiring and professional musical theater performers with master teachers from the worlds of Broadway and higher education.
+He was the co-creator of Get Real: The Broadway Training Center, an innovative educational platform that offered elite online and on site training for aspiring and professional musical theater performers with master teachers from the worlds of Broadway and higher education.
 Jeremiah is a frequent master class clinician and presenter at the Southeastern Theatre Conference and Virginia Theatre Association's annual conference.
 He's served on the voice faculty of the New York Film Academy's musical theater conservatory and has taught at musical theater programs around the country.

 Jeremiah holds a Master of Music from Oklahoma City University and a Bachelor of Fine Arts from the University of the Arts where he served for three years on the staff of the Pre-College musical theater program.
 He is a member of Actors’ Equity Association, ASCAP, National Association of Teachers of Singing, and Musical Theater Educators Alliance.